 Exfoliation is essential in preventing wrinkles and, in a sense, erasing the ones you already have.
 You must increase the cell turnover rate and polish the wrinkled area by facial dry-brushing.
 The Facial Brush for Glowing Complexion is an excellent inexpensive option, but be gentle and careful near your eyes.
 Start slowly, gently and gradually build up your tolerance.
 Work up to a good, brisk brushing style: Your skin will only feel delicate and sensitive if you baby it too much.

 Improve Blood Circulation

-Increase vitally needed blood flow to this area by using RejuvaRoll.
-Close your lids and gently apply the roller.
+Increase vitally needed blood flow to this area by using RejuvaPad.
+Close your lids and gently apply the pad on the ender-eye area.
 This practice doesn't take much time or energy, and you’ll feel the effects of enhanced circulation right away.
 Just be sure not to overdo at first and apply a good moisturizer right away.
-My Facial Cream with Sea Buckthorn Oil fits the bill.

 Take Care of Your Internal Terrain